not2much/ai/README.md

 - Lock yourself into a black-box model no one can really edit?
 - Retrain everything just to tweak a tiny rule?

-Or, do you
+Or, do you:

 - Build it with not2much SE and AI, using jsut a few hundred lines of code;
 - Using code you can understand with costs you control;
 - And results that just work?

 Interested?
-Thenre ad on.
+Then read on.

 ## Who should read this.